 - Nut butter: use what you like.
 I always buy/use salted.

 - Depending on the size of the Medjool dates, you may only need one.
 If you like things a little sweeter, you may need two.
 You may not need them at all.
 My blender is old and does not do a great job whirring ingredients into a smooth purée, dates in particular.
 If you have the time, you can soak the dates in the almond milk, which softens them and makes them purée more smoothly.
 I do this first thing in the morning: pour a cup of almond milk into a 1-cup liquid measure; break up my date and drop it in.
+(UPDATE: I splurged on a Vitamix, which makes the whirring process a whole lot easier.)

 - I bought hemp seeds on a whim after reading about them in books and blogs, and I now add a tablespoon to each smoothie.
 Hemp is a good source of omega-3 and omega-6 fatty acids, contains iron, magnesium, and vitamin E, and is a complete protein.